 Pull communication refers to any information that is accessible by a recipient on his/her/their terms.
 Think of pull as self-service—ideally, pull communication solutions enable open and convenient access to information.
 Pull communication is typically informational and is not time-sensitive.
 It is designed to be a resource for people in a moment of interest or need.
 Intranet portals, websites and self-service employee apps are examples of pull communication tools.

 Interactive communication is exactly as it sounds.
 It is an interaction or dialogue between parties.
 Intelligence is communicated and discussed in real-time, alleviating any confusion or misinterpretation that may come from broadcast dialogue.
 Stopping an employee in the hallway to chat, engaging in an email dialogue, or holding a town-hall meeting where all employees are given a voice are examples of interactive communication.
 Though a push or pull strategy can be easier to manage and typically requires less strain on HR resources, many employees prefer an interactive dialogue, especially when navigating difficult topics.

+Homophobia refers to negative beliefs, prejudices and stereotypes that exist about people who are not heterosexual.
 Verbal homophobia is the most common form.
 Things like name-calling, rumours and abusive words (‘fag’ or ‘dyke’).
 Phrases like “that’s so gay” which compare sexuality to words like ‘crap’ can have a negative impact.
 Homophobia also include abusive threats or actual physical violence, sexual harassment and deliberately excluding someone because of their sexuality.